zjkipping/hvz-sms-update/README.md

 ## Extra Inclusions
 Included is a version (can be old) of the "http://muzombies.org/playerlist?filterBy=all&sortBy=name&pageBy=1000" page.
 This is in case you want to re-use the scraper in this project and run your own processes on the data received from it.
+The html file is a great resource when figuring where to xpath to get the data from the website you want.
+More help on scraping can be found here https://doc.scrapy.org/en/latest/

-The html page can be updated with a new simple spider file with the below code:
+The html file can be updated with a new simple spider file with the below code:
 ```python
 import scrapy